Terms Conditions and Regulations 2018-2019 Academic Year

-If a student who is enrolled and attending the University’s Berks campus has accepted the HFS Contract but does not meet the eligibility for a Contract Cancelation, he or she may transfer the obligation of the HFS Contract to another eligible student by processing a HFS Contract Transfer of Obligation through the Housing and Food Services Office within the identified timeframe and according to the following conditions.
+If a student who is enrolled and attending the University’s Berks campus has accepted the HFS Contract and is interested in cancelling the HFS Contract, he or she may transfer the obligation of the HFS Contract to another eligible student by processing a HFS Contract Transfer of Obligation through the Housing and Food Services Office within the identified timeframe and according to the following conditions.

 CONDITIONS OF A HFS CONTRACT TRANSFER OF OBLIGATION

 - The Housing and Food Services Office will provide the time period for when HFS Contract Transfer of Obligations can be performed.
 Once the deadline has passed, requests may not be submitted.
 In the case where there are limited vacancies, the option of the HFS Contract Transfer of Obligation may be suspended prior to the deadline without advance notice.

 - The student wishing to cancel the HFS Contract is responsible for locating an eligible replacement student.

 - The replacement student accepting the HFS Contract Transfer of Obligation must be an undergraduate student of the same gender and be in good standing with the University.